patito/teaching-my-wife/README.md

 Easy Install (easy_install) gives you a quick and painless way to install and manage python packages.
 It was released in 2004, as part of setuptools.
 If you don't have `pip tool` in your machine let's use `easy_install tool` to install it.

-With the command bellow we can easily install `pip`.
-Remember you have to be `root` or use `sudo` before the command.
+With the command below we can easily install `pip`.
+Remember, you have to be `root` or use `sudo` before the command.

 ```shell
 # easy_install pip
 ```

-If the command succeeded now you are able to use the `pip` command.
-Test if you can find the command in your machine.
+If the command succeeded, you are now able to use the `pip` command.
+Make a test to see if you can find the command in your machine.

 ```shell
 # type pip